 Medicaid Crisis Planning

-- Expenses.
+- Expense.
 The annual cost of care is expected to double in the next 20 years, increasing from $73,000 to $131,800.
-Thus, paying for a nursing home without Medicaid is already very difficult and could become nearly impossible.
+Currently, average assisted living costs in the Wilmington, NC area are among the highest in the state and well above the national average.
+The costs associated with long-term care facilities without Medicaid are already very difficult to afford and could become nearly impossible.

 - The Medicaid Maze.
-The actual process of applying for Medicaid and all the paperwork required, especially in a time of crisis, can be a lengthy, harrowing, and frustrating experience.
-With calculations abound and certain nuances that affect different families, it’s difficult to navigate this maze alone.
+The actual process of applying for Medicaid and preparing supporting documentation can be a lengthy, harrowing, and frustrating experience, particularly in a time of crisis.
+With complex calculations and nuances that affect applicants differently, it’s difficult to navigate this maze alone.

 Does Medicaid Take All Your Money?

 With proper planning, a Medicaid applicant will not need to spend everything they own in order to qualify for benefits.
 When executing a Medicaid crisis plan, the goal is to retain assets for the future use of the applicant or family members.
 Medicaid crisis planning could help keep the applicant’s assets in safe hands and provide coverage for medical needs.